liujiyaoFDU/FreeTumor/README.md

 </div>

 This work presents **FreeTumor**, a simple baseline for scaling up tumor segmentation datasets via large-scale tumor synthesis.
 FreeTumor is versatile and applicable to a variety of tumors/lesions, currently supporting liver tumors, pancreas tumors, kidney tumors, and COVID-19.
-The paper, models, and more details will be available when they are available.
+The paper, datasets, and more details will be available when they are available.

 ## Datasets